What is Duke of Edinburgh?

 Can I help with Duke of Edinburgh?

 DofE is only possible with the help of staff and friends of the school, and we would be glad to receive help from any parents/carers or friends of the school.
 The programme will need volunteers to help with practice and assessed expeditions, and will gladly accept donations of camping, walking and orienteering equipment.
-If you would be willing to give your time, or have any items from the kit list which you would be happy to donate to the school, please contact Miss Wood.
+If you would be willing to give your time, or have any items from the kit list which you would be happy to donate to the school, please contact Mr Elliott.